mingyeeee/RUhacks2021/README.md

 ```

 and depending on which simulation is identified by MobileNet an animation is rendered on the piece of paper.
 To achive this we made use of projective geometry, in particular homography.
-A geometrical transformation that preserve the
+A geametrical transformation that preserve the

 #### Homography

 Homography is an isomorphism, i.e. a transformation of projective space, that allows us to project from a surface to the other by preserving its map.
 To achive this we have use

+### Image Classification using MobileNetv2

+AugmentEd uses image classification to identify pictures and triggers `vision.py` which will then render the correct virtual simulation on the piece of paper.